igorklopov/enclose/README.md

 npm install enclose
 ```

-### The box
+### The package

 As input you specify the entry file of your project `/path/project.js`.
 As output you get a standalone executable `/path/project`.
-Briefly
+When it is
-"the box".
-When it is run, it does the same as `node /path/project.js`.
+run, it does the same as `node /path/project.js`.

 ### Command line